 Review: Kanjinti is a biosimilar to Herceptin.
 Kanjinti shares all the same indications as Herceptin.
 Kanjinti is indicated as adjuvant treatment of HER2 overexpressing node positive or node negative (ER/PR negative or with one high risk feature) breast cancer: as part of a treatment regimen consisting of doxorubicin, cyclophosphamide, and either paclitaxel or docetaxel, as part of a treatment regimen with docetaxel and carboplatin, or as a single agent following multi-modality anthracycline based therapy.
-Kanjinti is also indicated in combination with paclitaxel for first-line treatment of HER2-overexpressing metastatic breast cancer or as a single agent for treatment of HER2-overexpressing metastatic breast cancer or as a single agent for treatment of HER2-overexpressing metastatic gastric or gastroesophageal junction adenocarcinoma who have not received prior treatment for metastatic disease.
+Kanjinti is also indicated in combination with paclitaxel for first-line treatment of HER2-overexpressing metastatic breast cancer or as a single agent for treatment of HER2-overexpressing breast cancer in patients who have received one or more chemotherapy regimens for metastatic disease.
+Kanjinti is indicated in combination with cisplatin and capecitabine or 5-fluorouracil, for the treatment of patients with HER2 overexpressing metastatic gastric or gastroesophageal junction adenocarcinoma who have not received prior treatment for metastatic disease.
 The same dosage recommendations for Herceptin apply to Kanjinti (see the full drug review for details).
 Kanjinti is supplied as 420 mg/vial in a multiple-dose vial.
 Herceptin is supplied as 150 mg single-dose vial.